was part of

 The night of the last lunar eclipse, we were having people over to dinner and I had a surplus of pears I wanted to poach.
 I wanted something both richer and lighter than whipped cream to serve alongside, but had a paucity of marsala.
 So my zabaglione transformed into sabayon, and a creme brulee torch transformed it into the best thing I’ve ever made.
 Since then, I mostly just spoon it over fresh berries piled in a martini glass, and garnish it with a single berry and a sprig of mint, that way the caramelized whipped custard is the star of the show, not just an accompaniment.
 It’s really good even if not caramelized, but the torch really takes it to the next level.

-- whip cream until soft peaks form, set aside
+- 1whip cream until soft peaks form, set aside

-- whisk yolks and sugar in a bowl that you can comfortably suspend one-handed over a pan of simmering water until pale and lemony
+- 3whisk yolks and sugar in a bowl that you can comfortably suspend one-handed over a pan of simmering water until pale and lemony

-- once mixture is glossy and tripled in volume, remove from heat, but keep whisking for 2-3 minutes, or until the bottom of the bowl is cool to the touch.
+- 5once mixture is glossy and tripled in volume, remove from heat, but keep whisking for 2-3 minutes, or until the bottom of the bowl is cool to the touch.

 Member recipes are not tested by the CHOW food team.